-If you're currently using ClickTale to get an in-depth view of visitor interaction on your website, you can easily add ClickTale tracking to your email campaigns and gain insight in to how subscribers interact with your email content.
+If you're currently using ClickTale to get an in-depth view of visitor interaction on your website, you can add ClickTale tracking to your email campaigns to gain insight into how subscribers interact with your email content.
 Once the tracking has been added you can log in to ClickTale to see the reports generated from your sent campaign.

 Goal allows you to track subscribers from your campaigns to your website.
-When a subscriber clicks a link in a Goal-enabled campaign, MailChimp installs a cookie in their browser that assigns them a unique id.
-MailChimp uses this unique id to track subscribers to any websites that have the Goal tracking code snippet installed.
+When a subscriber clicks a link in a Goal-enabled campaign, MailChimp installs a cookie in their browser that assigns a unique id to them.
+MailChimp uses this unique id to track subscribers to any websites with the Goal tracking code snippet installed.
 Goal tracking information can be used to trigger automation workflows and create segments.

-Anytime that subscriber returns to your website, the cookie will be referenced to track their activity on your site without the subscriber having to click from a MailChimp campaign.
+Anytime that subscriber returns to your website, the cookie is referenced to track their activity on your site without the subscriber having to click from a MailChimp campaign.
 The cookie remains active in the subscriber's browser for one year or until that subscriber clears the cookies from their browser.

 You can pass certain subscriber data from MailChimp back to Salesforce.
-Once you've integrated your MailChimp account with Salesforce, we'll automatically add in tracking options in the Campaign Builder just for you.
+Once you've integrated your MailChimp account with Salesforce, we'll add in tracking options in the Campaign Builder.

-Once you've turned on tracking for Campaign Stats and/or Member Activity in MailChimp, this info will be passed from your MailChimp campaigns over to your Salesforce account.
+Once you've turned on tracking for Campaign Stats and/or Member Activity in MailChimp, the information will be passed from your MailChimp campaigns over to your Salesforce account.
 You'll be able to monitor these stats under the Notes & Attachments section in Salesforce.

 At this time we cannot pass new subscribers added directly in your MailChimp account back to your Salesforce account.
 We will only be able to pass back subscriber reports.

 You can pass certain subscriber data from MailChimp back to Highrise.
-Once you've imported your list from Highrise, we'll automatically add in tracking options in the Campaign Builder just for you.
+Once you've imported your list from Highrise, we add tracking options in the Campaign Builder.